ba-inmoment/terraform_advanced_training/lab36-automated-testing.md

 	}

 	for i := 0; i < len(server_dns); i++ {
-		//ensure that you can http get the workstations and the response is 200 resp, err := http.Get("http://" + server_dns[i])
+		//ensure that you can http and the response is 200 resp, err := http.Get("http://" + server_dns[i])
 		assert.Nil(t, err)
 		defer resp.Body.Close()